jeffboody/libvkk/readme.md

 capabilities.

-See the _Renderer_ section for rules on sharing an image between renderers and for offscreen rendering.
+See the _Renderer_ section for rules on sharing an image between renderers and for image rendering.

 See the _Uniform Set_ section for details on attaching a image to a uniform set.